 When done correctly—with your specific hair type in mind (more on that below)—Santiago says there's little to worry about in terms of the health of your hair.
 However, it's worth noting that the chemicals used to create perms can be dangerous.
-According to the Board of Barbering and Cosmetology, exposure to the chemicals found in some perming solutions can cause everything from headaches and nausea to redness, itching, and even burning.
+According to the California Board of Barbering and Cosmetology, exposure to the chemicals found in some perming solutions can cause everything from headaches and nausea to redness, itching, and even burning.
 And, while it should go without saying, ingesting the chemicals—which include alcohol, ammonium thioglycolate, boric acid, hydrogen peroxide, and more—can exacerbate nausea and lead to more severe side effects.
 So, while the technology is there to ensure that perms are safe for your hair, you still want to be careful about coming into contact with the solutions.

 Now that we've covered the perm basics, let's talk about specific hair types.

 If your hair is more than 30-40 percent highlighted, you may want to think twice before perming.
 In fact, if your hair is highlighted at all, you might want to think again.
 Highlighting is damaging to your hair, so perming over-bleached hair that probably has some damage to the hair's cuticle already will likely cause big-time frizz.
 Plus, you'll have to touch up your highlights as you usually do, causing more potential damage.